mattdfuchs/policy-as-type/README.md

 **Provably Correct Access Control Policies using Dependent Types**

-This repository demonstrates how access control policies can be encoded as types in dependently typed languages, using **Agda**.
-It implements the concepts from the paper [_Policy as Code, Policy as Type_](https://github.com/mattdfuchs/policy-as-type/blob/main/paper/PolicyAsType.pdf) with examples comparing this approach to Rego (OPA) and, indirectly, Sentinel and Cedar.
+This repository demonstrates how access control policies can be encoded as types in dependently typed languages, using **Agda** (or **Lean**).
+It implements the concepts from the paper [_Policy as Code, Policy as Type_](https://github.com/mattdfuchs/policy-as-type/blob/main/paper/PolicyAsType.pdf) with examples comparing this approach to
+Rego (OPA) and, indirectly, Sentinel and Cedar.

 Well-defined, provably-correct, and correctly applied policies are your best protection against criminal malice and incompetence.
 With life and commerce online, we are exposed to reputational, legal, and financial risk in millisecond timeframes; there won't always be a human in the loop when a criminal exploits a hole in